isomerpages/astar-nrp/_research/2a-nav-per.md

 third_nav_title: Themes
 ---
 ## Overview
-Navigation & Perception are building blocks of any robotics, enabling it to make sense of its position from its surroundings.
+Navigation & perception are building blocks of any robotics, enabling it to make sense of its position from its surroundings.

 ## Projects under Navigation & Perception